laursnow/dream-journal/README.md

 Interface for recording a new dream entry into the application.

 ![View All Posts](https://github.com/laursnow/server-side-capstone/blob/master/screenshots/viewall.png "view all posts") Interface for viewing all recorded entries (sorted in descending order of each dream's recorded date).
+Users can scroll down and see all entries.
 Links for updating and deleting are included at the bottom of each individual entry.

 ![Update Post](https://github.com/laursnow/server-side-capstone/blob/master/screenshots/update.png "update post") Interface for updating posts.
 Posts can also be deleted from the update interface.